Leafwing-Studios/leafwing-website/content/blog/design-by-stumble/index.md

   - What kind of player would really enjoy this game?
 What else do they like?
 What would they like the most about our game?
 (There may be more than one group!)
   - What kind of player would not vibe with our game at all?
 What about our game would rub them the wrong way?
 (There may be more than one group!)
 - Prior art
   - What inspirations are we drawing from?
+(Because inspiration is good!)
   - What are our anti-inspirations?
 What existing (but similar) works do we *not* want to be like?
   - What genre, if any, does it fit into?
 What genre conventions are we interested in following?
   - What other works exist in this space?
 How are we going to be better than them?